JMGreen1989/mtplay/README.md

 ## Project Description

-Title: MTPLAY
+Title: MTplAy

-Description: MTPLAY is a New York City trivia game.
+Description: MTplAy is a New York City trivia game.
 The player receives a question that can pertain to the history of the city, a fun fact, or anything in between.

-There are 10 questions in total and if you get TWO wrong, in any order, YOU'RE OUT.
+There are 10 questions in total and if you get four wrong, YOU'RE OUT.

-Have fun!

 ## Wireframes